yegor256/blog/static/webinars.md

 {% youtube DEqcn4-freM video-left %}
 [January 6, 2015](https://plus.google.com/u/0/events/c2l3nfnkkmfg01e2gvoks028a1c)
 **Why ORM is an Anti-Pattern?**
-We'll discuss why Object-Relational Mapping (ORM) is actually an anti-pattern and its usage must be replaced with SQL-speaking objects.
-The discussion will be based on this blog post:
+We discussed why Object-Relational Mapping (ORM) was actually an anti-pattern and its usage must be replaced with SQL-speaking objects.
+The discussion was based on this blog post:
 [ORM Is an Offensive Anti-Pattern]({% pst 2014/dec/2014-12-01-orm-offensive-anti-pattern %}).